Embucket/embucket-labs/crates/embucket-functions/docs/function_implementation_guide.md

 ## Registration Process

-After implementing your function, you **MUST** register it properly:
+After implementing the function, it **MUST** be registered properly:

 ### 1. Register the function in Code
-Add your function to the appropriate function registry module.
+Add the function to the appropriate function registry module.
 The easiest way is to register it through lib.rs with updating `register_udfs` function.

 ### 2. Add to Tracking (REQUIRED)
-Add your function name to `implemented_functions.csv`:
+Add the function name to `implemented_functions.csv`:

 ### 3. Regenerate Unimplemented Functions with Documentation (RECOMMENDED)
 ```bash